The author of the best-selling spiritual memoir talks about keeping the flame lit and what's up with the sexy Brazilian.

 Recently Gilbert spoke to Beliefnet from the antiques store she now owns with her husband in New Jersey.
 As lucid, warm, and funny in person as on paper, she talked about her spiritual practices, what can mend a miserable heart, and how she feels about possibly being portrayed by Julia Roberts.

+Is Hollywood interested in your book?
 "I’m 38 years old, and like many people of my generation, Julia is the face of our age, we’ve laughed and cried with her.
 She’s so iconic, it’s a tremendous honor."

 'I Married My Own Life First'

+So, did you get the guy?
 "I think sometimes you have to not look for it to find it.
 I had kind of given up on love but hadn't given up on myself."

 How has the success of the book changed your life?

 The success of it has probably been the biggest surprise.
 You have to understand that the book came out of the darkest, worst, most horrible, obnoxious time of my life.
 I mean, the book and my journey begins with me, in my bathroom, four o'clock in the morning, sobbing on the floor one inch away from the bathroom tiles.

 And then, suddenly, it turned into something that people are using and wanting and enjoying and at the very least, finding entertaining, it's just impossible to have imagined that something like that could have come out of such a dark place.
 So it's a surprise and an honor and a joy and a little bit surreal, a little strange.